airadier/rancher-psp-webinar/README.md

 * Now run `kubectl apply -f deploy-privileged.yaml`
 * After a few seconds, a new event should be triggered detecting the violation (the pod would violate the PSP)

+While we wait for the event to appear in Sysdig Secure:

+* One of the key features in here is we don't need to have PSPs enabled in our cluster.
+* Sysdig tests the impact of pod security policies through simulations, enabling teams to adjust misconfigurations before shifting to production.
+* A common scenario is having a "dev" cluster environment where we test the PSPs before deploying pods into production.

 # Demo 05: Rancher